 Once the paths are developed, teams can identify the critical path which, in turn, helps determine the timeframe in which the project will be completed.

-A critical method in project management helps PMs in a number of ways.
+A critical method in project management helps PMs in several ways.
 It helps PMs:

 - Determine the minimum time in which a project can be completed